Karma (Taylor Swift song): Music video

-Swift directed the music video for "Karma".
-She premiered it on May 26, 2023, at the first East Rutherford show of her Eras Tour (2023), where she was joined by Ice Spice as a surprise guest to perform the song.
-The video was released to YouTube on May 27.
+Swift directed the music video for the remix of "Karma".
+She premiered it at the Eras Tour concert in East Rutherford on May 26, 2023, and released it to YouTube the following day.
+The video features heavy digital effects, cosmic imagery, and Easter eggs to Swift's other songs and albums; for instance, media publications interpreted her blue nail color and the Roman number "MCMLXXXIX" as Easter eggs pointing to her album 1989.
+Jennifer Zahn of Vulture called the video "magic-heavy", while Denise Warner of Billboard labelled it "elaborately cinematic".

-The video features heavy digital effects, incorporating "cosmic or celestial" imagery, and packed with Easter eggs recalling some of Swift's earlier albums.
-Swift adopts various attires and personifications, in several locations.
-For example, she appears as a comical "Dorothy" on a yellow brick road featured in a Wizard of Oz-themed storybook; as a woman dressed in turquoise, backed by an enormous photo of her cat Olivia curled up sleeping; and as a green "giantess" covered by forest and mountain, whereas Ice Spice is in a "heavenly cloud formation."
+Swift adopts various attires and personifications in multiple locations, such as: Dorothy on a yellow brick road featured in a Wizard of Oz-themed storybook; a woman dressed in turquoise, backed by an enormous photo of her cat Olivia curled up sleeping; and as a green giantess covered by forest and mountain, whereas Ice Spice is in a cloud formation.
 Ice Spice delivers her rap verse from inside a golden clamshell.
-Swift and Ice Spice climb a staircase from opposite sides and lasso the Moon and Saturn, respectively; this was seen as a reference to a verse from Swift's song "Seven".
-The final scene shows Swift's hands carrying a cup of coffee, the surface of which shows a foam clock with hands jumping to midnight.
+Swift and Ice Spice climb a staircase from opposite sides and lasso the Moon and Saturn.
+The final scene shows Swift's hands carrying a cup of coffee, the surface of which shows a foam clock.

-The video received positive reviews.
-Billboard journalist Katie Atkinson said "the video is packed with stunning visuals".
-Jennifer Zahn of Vulture called it a "magic-heavy" music video.